 Losing the iTunes music library is a prevalent problem to some users who have just updated their iTunes applications.
 Also enabling iCloud Music Library may cause the error of unable to connect to iTunes library.
 When this happens all the media content previously on your library disappears.
+So you may be wondering what the effective ways of restoring iTunes library from the backup are.
 If you are a victim of this annoying and horrible issue, read on, we have a right solution to fix it.

 Method 1: How to Fix “Lost iTunes Music on the Computer”

 As a precaution, iTunes always keeps a copy of the library that was there before the software update.
 With the right procedure, one can be able to recover or restore the lost iTunes library by rebuilding it from the old one that was there before the version upgrade.
 To do this follow the following steps: